Dutch Oven Beef Sandwiches: Easy 3 Ingredient Camping Meal

 - Cover with tight-fitting lid and place the Dutch oven over medium-high heat to bring the liquid to a boil.

 - Reduce the heat to simmer, continue cooking covered until the meat is fork tender, about 3 – 6 hours.
-Add more liquid (water is fine) if pepper juice is reducing too quickly before beef is tender.
-Camp Cooking Tip: Outside air temperature and elevation impact cooking time so periodically check the tenderness of the roast.
-As soon as you can pull it apart with forks, it is done.
+Add more liquid (water is fine) if pepper juice is reducing too quickly before beef is tender. (see Note #1)

 - Serve the shredded beef in rolls and top with peppers.